ASFOpenSARlab/opensarlab-cluster/README.md

     - Relatedly, how long of a start time is acceptable?

 - *Update Hub IAM Role*
-    - The current IAM Role that the hub is using will need to be updated to at least give it down/upload permissions for whatever bucket ends up being used, currently it is limited to the test bucket
+    - The current IAM Role that the hub is using will need to be updated to at least give it down/upload permissions for whatever bucket is used for storage of user's data, currently it is limited to the test bucket
         - A new Role with more precise permissions should be made anyways though

 #### High Priority

 - *Add Authentication*
-    - The current system uses the default Jupyterhub authentication method. creating a custom authenticator could make authentication more secure and make new accounts easier to create.
+    - The current system uses the default Jupyterhub authentication method.
+Creating a custom authenticator could make authentication more secure and make new accounts easier to create.
         - The University PAM authentication and the Earthdata authentication system are both potential systems to tie into.
 - *Reduce Node Start Times*
     - Currently new Nodes take several minutes to start up.
-This is due to waiting to try an ssh connection until the AWS status checks are complete
+This is primarily due to waiting until the AWS status checks are complete to initiate an ssh connection
-    - We need to make sure that we will be able to connect with ssh to start the Notebook server on the Node but there may be a way to wait less long
+    - We need to make sure that we will be able to connect with ssh to be able to start the Notebook server on the Node but there may be a way to wait less long
         - We may be able to wait on the network interface being attached.
-        - Alternatively we can write our own waiter that tries ssh connections
+        - Alternatively we can write our own waiter

 #### Medium Priority